marrip/wgs_somatic_snp_viper/README.md

 ## :speech_balloon: Introduction

-This snakemake workflow takes `.bam files`, which were prepped according to [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery), and calls SNVs and small Indels.
+This snakemake workflow takes `.bam` files, which were prepped according to [GATK best practices](https://gatk.broadinstitute.org/hc/en-us/articles/360035535912-Data-pre-processing-for-variant-discovery), and calls SNVs and small Indels.
 The workflow can process tumor samples paired with normals or be run as a tumor-only analysis.